Proteus1989/Click-n-Load-2-Clipboard/README.md

 # Click-n-Load-2-Clipboard
-Decrypts Click'n Load links and copy them to the clipboard
+Decrypts Click'n Load links and copy them to the clipboard.

 ## Getting Started

-ClickAndLoadAPI has not got operative system dependencies, but created GUI is working only for Microsoft Windows systems.
+To run GUI client just execute **CnL2C-1.0.jar** file.
+GUI client works only for Microsoft Windows systems but *ClickAndLoadAPI* class has not got any operative system dependencies.

 ### Prerequisites